Evidence of common descent: White Sands lizards

 Animals that exhibit ecotonal variations allow for research concerning the mechanisms that maintain population differentiation.
 A wealth of information about natural selection, genotypic, and phenotypic variation;Rosenblum, Erica Bree (2007).
 "A multilocus perspective on colonization accompanied by selection and gene flow" adaptation and ecomorphology; and social signaling has been acquired from the studies of three species of lizards located in the White Sands desert of New Mexico.
 Holbrookia maculata, Aspidoscelis inornatus, and Sceloporus undulatus exhibit ecotonal populations that match both the dark soils and the white sands in the region.
 Research conducted on these species has found significant phenotypic and genotypic differences between the dark and light populations due to strong selection pressures.
 For example, H. maculata exhibits the strongest phenotypic difference (matches best with the substrate) of the light colored population coinciding with the least amount of gene flow between the populations and the highest genetic differences when compared to the other two lizard species.

 New Mexico's White Sands are a recent geologic formation (approximately 6000 years old to possibly 2000 years old).
 This recent origin of these gypsum sand dunes suggests that species exhibiting lighter-colored variations have evolved in a relatively short time frame.
 The three lizard species previously mentioned have been found to display variable social signal coloration in coexistence with their ecotonal variants.
-Not only have the three species convergently evolved their lighter variants due to the selection pressures from the environment, they have also evolved ecomorphological differences: morphology, behavior (in is case, escape behavior), and performance (in this case, sprint speed) collectively.
+Not only have the three species convergently evolved their lighter variants due to the selection pressures from the environment, they have also evolved ecomorphological differences: morphology, behavior (in this case, escape behavior), and performance (in this case, sprint speed) collectively.
 Roches' work found surprising results in the escape behavior of H. maculata and S. undulatus.
 When dark morphs were placed on white sands, their startle response was significantly diminished.
-This result could be due to varying factors relating to sand temperature or visual acuity; however, regardless of the cause, "…failure of mismatched lizards to sprint could be maladaptive when faced with a predator".
+This result could be due to varying factors relating to sand temperature or visual acuity; however, regardless of the cause, "...failure of mismatched lizards to sprint could be maladaptive when faced with a predator".